EuroPython/website/data/pages-content/mentorship.md

 ## 2. Webinar Workshops

+### First Time Speaker Workshop - 21 June 2022 (Tuesday):

+The main topic of the First Time Speaker Workshop will be “*how to prepare and deliver an effective talk*”.

+In the workshop, we have experienced speakers from our EuroPython community to share their know-how and advice on how you can prepare your talk and make it effective.
+We hope this will help you build more confidence before your presentation at EuroPython 2022.

+Note: EuroPython organisers will provide speaker training sessions for all the speakers closer to the conference.
+Whether you are presenting in-person or online, we have you covered in these sessions for any setup questions you might have.
+Stay tuned for announcement.

 ### Ask Me Anything about CFP workshop - 23 March 2022 (Wednesday):

 We encourage anyone who has no or little experience submitting to EuroPython's